grinsfem/grins/README.md

 In addition to a modern C++ compiler,
-GRINS requires an up-to-date installation of the [libMesh](https://github.com/libMesh/libmesh.git) finite element library (currently version 0.9.2.2 or later) as well as the Boost C++ library.
+GRINS requires an up-to-date installation of the [libMesh](https://github.com/libMesh/libmesh.git) finite element library (currently version 1.0.0 prerelease) as well as the Boost C++ library.

 Optional Packages
 -----------------